 However, an increase in the resources devoted to violence containment should not be equated with a more peaceful world.
 Peacekeepers increasingly find themselves operating in armed conflict contexts, rather than post-conflict environments.

 Since the turn of the century, at least half of contributed peacekeepers have come from UN member states classed as low or lower-middle income earners.

 By 2015, the proportion of peacekeepers from low or lower-middle income countries had reached 80 per cent.

-Ethiopia provides the most blue helmets out of any troop and police contributing country, and the vast majority of these troops are deployed to regional neighbours South Sudan, Sudan and Somalia.
+Bangladesh provides the most blue helmets out of any troop and police contributing country.

 There have been over 70 UN Peacekeeping operations since the first deployment in 1948.
 More than 50 of these commenced in the last 25 years.